 ♦ Grid Ref: TG 38171 31191, 52.825577, 1.5337743

 At the base of the cliff, you will see some blue clays, which contain fossils.
 They are glacial, so most of the fossils are erratics, such as belemnites, crinoids and so on.
 These tend to be fragmentary and are very small, but you never know what you might find.
-What is interesting are the marine molluscs that can be found, dating from the last ice age and which are still alive today.
+What is interesting are the marine molluscs that can be found, dating from the last ice age and which are still extant.
 You can also find some nice fossil specimens in the blue bed.
 In addition, you will notice small fragments of chalk, minerals and lots of broken shells.

 The cliffs at Happisburgh range in height from 6 to 10 m and are composed of a layer-cake sequence of several glacial tills separated by beds of stratified silt, clay and sand.
 The basal unit within the stratigraphic succession at Happisburgh is the How Hill Member of the Wroxham Crag Formation.
 These deposits are typically buried beneath modern beach material but are periodically exposed following They consist of stratified brown sands and clays with occasional quartzose-rich gravel seams that are interpreted as inter-tidal/shallow marine in origin.